 Bertony Faustin is the proprietor and winemaker here — and he’s breaking stereotypes with each bottle.
 Faustin is the first recorded black winemaker in Oregon and has garnered attention around the globe for his quest to grow diversity in winemaking.

-Other regular events at “The Crick” — Faustin’s nickname for the winery — include tasting events, art nights and their craveworthy chicken and waffle brunches — complete with maple bourbon syrup made from bourbon at Bull Run Distillery.
+While events are temporarily on hold during COVID-19, regular events at “The Crick” — Faustin’s nickname for the winery — include tasting events, art nights and their craveworthy chicken and waffle brunches — complete with maple bourbon syrup made from bourbon at Bull Run Distillery.

 A former anesthesiologist assistant, Faustin came into the wine industry in 2007 after his father died and he started reexamining his life and what he wanted to do with it.